CDSLab/interconnect2017-sreframework/playbooks/exercise_1/README.md

 Also, check the [cAdvisor](http://localhost:8081) Docker Containers list and now you'll see that the App1 container is missing.

+We successfully:
-We successfully tested the Failover Scenario for our Demo Cloud Service Environment and also made sure an alert is triggered every time the Docker Container is killed.
+* tested the Failover Scenario for our Demo Cloud Service Environment and
+* verified that an alert is triggered every time the Docker Container is killed

 #### This SRE framework can be extended in ways you can imagine to enhance the Reliability and Robustness of our Cloud Services.